 But not to worry, if you're ever visiting the country almost everyone knows all the names of all the different cities.

 For more on Egypt's name, click here.

-This ancient Egypt map does not do justice to ancient Nubia, which is also important and part of ancient Egyptian history.
+This ancient Egypt map does not do justice to ancient Nubia, which is also important in relation to ancient Egyptian history.
 Nubia itself is so vast with many histories that it deserves a whole section on its own.